 Again, to bring a post-award protest, you must be an interested party.
 In the post-award arena, this only includes actual bidders on the project.
 These protests are typically filed within ten days of the contract award.
 Once submitted, the agency will be required to suspend contract performance while the claim is being resolved.

-There’s one more aspect of bidding that contractors might not be privy to, and it’s a requirement not present on public jobs: bid bonds.
+There’s one more aspect of bidding that contractors might not be privy to, and it’s a requirement not present on private jobs: bid bonds.
 Contractors bidding on public projects are required to post what’s called a bid bond.
 A bid bond acts as a guarantee that every party who has placed a bid will perform the contract, as bid, if their bid is selected.
 If the contractor backs out of the contract, the contracting agency can initiate a claim against the bid bond.

 When governments are requesting bids, they must be sure that the bidders are genuine and capable of performing the work they’ve bid.
 With a bid bond in place, contractors cannot bid a job then retract their bid without facing severe consequences.
 The thought being, only those contractors who are serious about their bids will jump through the hoop of securing a bid bond to bid on the project.